piratesephiroth/shoebox-godot-plugin/README.md

 ## Usage (once the plugin is enabled)
 1. Select and apply the pixi.js template in ShoeBox's Spritesheet settings then save the spritesheet.
-2. Copy the 2 generated files (.png and .js) to your project folder
+2. Copy the 2 generated files (.png and .js or .json) to your project folder
 3. Watch Godot import it automatically.

 ## License